-Standard Names: Jackass Morwong, Known as Tarakihi or Teraki in NZ, Incorrectly sold as Sea Bream
+Standard Names: Jackass Morwong, known as Tarakihi or Teraki in NZ, often incorrectly sold as Sea Bream

 Jackass Morwong is part of the Morwong family, and is identified by a broad dark 'collar' directly behind the head.
 It is often sold (incorrectly) as 'Sea Bream', a name which damages the consumer's ability to make an informed choice about what they are purchasing.

 It is found in deep coastal waters throughout the southern portion of Australia, from Southern QLD to Perth, WA, including large populations in Bass Strait and around Tasmania.